snotskie/ttrpg/md/index.md

 ### Blessing Dice
 <!-- _class: rules -->

-Some Abilities and other effects cost "Blessing Dice" to activate.
+Some effects cost "Blessing Dice" to activate.

 In general: